martinos/blog/content/blog/replacing_strong_params.md

 add_3_numbers = -> a, b ,c { a + b + c }.curry
 ```

-Then your function is curried:
+Then your function will be curried, you can then apply parameters one after the other.

 ```ruby
 add3_numbers.(1).(2).(3)
 # => 6
 ```
-This gives us a easy way to apply the parameters of that function in different contexts.
+This gives us a easy way to apply the parameters on that function in different contexts.
 This is a very powerful concept that allows you to "initialize" functions before running them.

-## Functions to the rescue
+## Functional Strong Params

 ### Hash